 - 1. Transport of equipment containing flammable refrigerants Compliance with the transport regulations - 2.
 Marking of equipment using signs Compliance with local regulations - 3.
-Disposal of equipment using flammable refrigerants Compliance with national regulations - 4.
-Storage of equipment/appliances

-The storage of equipment should be in accordance with the manufacturer's instructions.

-5. Storage of packed (unsold) equipment

-Storage package protection should be constructed such that mechanical damage to the equipment inside the package will not cause a leak of the refrigerant charge.
+Disposal of equipment using flammable refrigerants Compliance with national regulations - Storage of equipment/appliances The storage of equipment should be in accordance with the manufacturer's instructions. - 5.
+Storage of packed (unsold) equipment Storage package protection should be constructed such that mechanical damage to the equipment inside the package will not cause a leak of the refrigerant charge.
 The maximum number of pieces of equipment permitted to be stored together will be determined by local regulations.

-The design and specifications are subject improvement.
-Consult with the sales agen to change without prior notice for product acy or manufacturer for details.
-QSBPDLI-051AEN(R32)(E)
+The design and specifications improvement.
+Consult with th are subject to change without price sales agency or manufacturer fo or notice for product or details.
+QSBPT2 2I-053AEN(R32)(I)